 School supplies in Washington, D.C. on your mind?
-It won’t matter where you live, Bloomingdale, Georgetown, or Hill East, the resources gathered here will be of great use.
+It won’t matter whether you live in Bloomingdale, Georgetown, or Hill East, the resources gathered here will be of great use.

 Free school supplies in Washington, D.C.